mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 but animals do not as a rule leave habitable places for less habitable ones without obvious necessity.
-People, on the other hand, explore for exploring’s sake or leave their homes due to social issues that would never arise among animals.
+People, on the other hand, explore for exploring's sake or leave their homes due to social issues that would never arise among animals.

 Complex social structures are not necessarily an indication of sentience,